kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

 Successfully executed 5 function(s) in 2 package(s).
 ```

 Note that the `ensure-name-substring` function is applied only to the
-resources matching the input selection criteria.
+resources matching the selection criteria.

-As depicted in the example, multiple selectors can be declared for a function in pipeline.
-Each selector has matchers (e.g. `kind`, `name`, `packagePath`).
-When multiple matchers
-are provided, they are AND'ed together.
-The selected resources from all selectors
-are UNION'ed and passed as input for the function.

-Here are the list of available selector matchers:
+The following are the matchers you can specify in a selector:

 1. `apiVersion`: `apiVersion` field value of resources to be selected.
 2. `kind`: `kind` field value of resources to be selected.
 3. `name`: `metadata.name` field value of resources to be selected.
 4. `namespace`: `metadata.namespace` field of resources to be selected.
 5. `packagePath`: [Package identifier] of resources to be selected.
-Examples
+Examples values:
-   - `packagePath: .` - selects resources in current package excluding resources in subpackages of current package.
+   - `.` - selects resources in current package excluding resources in subpackages of current package.
-   - `packagePath: mysql` - selects resources in the `mysql` subpackage excluding resources of nested subpackages of `mysql`.
+   - `mysql` - selects resources in the `mysql` subpackage excluding resources of nested subpackages of `mysql`.
-   - `packagePath: mysql/storage` - selects resources in the `mysql/storage` subpackage excluding resources of nested subpackages of `mysql/storage`.
+   - `mysql/storage` - selects resources in the `mysql/storage` subpackage excluding resources of nested subpackages of `mysql/storage`.

 [chapter 2]: /book/02-concepts/03-functions
 [render-doc]: /reference/cli/fn/render/